-D. Exterior Doors and Windows:
+Exterior Doors and Windows:

-- 1. Exterior doors must be 1 3⁄4" high durability, insulated (such as steel or fiberglass), and meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - 2 All primary entries must either be within a breezeway or have a minimum roof covering of 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad.
+Exterior doors must be 1 /4" high durability, insulated (such as steel or fiberglass), and meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).

-- 3. Exterior doors for fully accessible units must include spring hinges. - 4.
-Windows and door glazing must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - 5.
-Wood windows and exterior entry doors are not permitted. - 6.
-Windows must not be located within a shower surround area or over shower units. - 7.
-Install a continuous bead of silicone caulk behind all nail fins before installing new windows per the manufacturer's specifications. - 8.
+- a.
+All primary entries must either be within a breezeway or have a minimum roof covering 3 feet deep by 5 feet wide, including a corresponding porch or concrete pad. - b.
+Exterior doors for fully accessible units must include spring hinges. - c.
+Windows and door glazing must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments). - d.
+Wood windows must not be located within a shower surrounded area or over shower units. - e.
+Install continuous bead of silicone caulk behind all nail fins before installing new windows per the manufacturer's specifications. - f.
 Skylights, windows and locations, sizes, and operable panels must meet the requirements of the Georgia State Minimum Standard Codes (with Georgia Amendments).

+Exterior Stairs:

-E. Exterior Stairs: All exterior stairs are to be covered and protected from the elements for both new construction and the rehabilitation of existing buildings.
+All exterior stairs are to be covered and protected from the elements for new construction and the rehabilitation of existing buildings.